Kyureus1/PokeTask/README.md

 ## Ongoing...

-It'll be as simple as catching Pokemon by tasking. i'm planning to create a catch treshold so people won't be able to just auto-complete tasks randomly to get themselves random pokemon there's a lot of things to go trough yet but i already finished the tasklist part and some of the visuals.
+It'll be as simple as catching Pokemon by tasking. i'm planning to create a catch treshold so people won't be able to just auto-complete tasks randomly to get themselves random pokemon.
+There's a lot of things to go trough yet but i already finished the tasklist part and some of the visuals.

 ## Run Locally